jsantcl/nodejsmc-assignment-4/README.md

 Enter URL http://localhost:3000

 How to Test
+- 0.- In the same folder as index.js create the following folders
+- .data/
+- .data/users
+- .data/tokens
+- .data/carts
+- .data/orders
 - 1.- Log in to the app
 - 2.- You'll be redirected to the Menu Form
 - 3.- Fill in the quantity for the pizza of your choice